Kline, Balthazar

 Maitland : 1863 -1880

 Although Kline advertised his services as a photographer in Maitland from 1863 to about 1880, only two photographs have been identified to date as being his work.
-While the image below is clearly verifiable by the back of the photo, this image to the right is possibly Kline’s second wife, Sarah Emily Moy, whom he married in 1866.
+While the image above left clearly verifiable by the back of the photo, the image to the right is possibly Kline’s second wife, Sarah Emily Moy, whom he married in 1866.
 [1]

 Kline remains in Maitland until his death in 1893, a victim of the 1893 flood.
 Reported as a “sad death from drowning”, the Mercury conveyed some biographical information, viz. that Balthazar Kline was a native of Germany, aged 63 years, coming to the colony nearly forty years ago.
 During the greater portion of that time he was living in West Maitland, his occupation being a dealer.
 [2]

-Flooding proves to be a problem as well as a business opportunity in 1874, Kline reducing the price of portraits 6 for 4s.
-6d., or 8s. per doz., ‘ as a consequence of the Late Disastrous Flood’.
-[8]
+Flooding proves to be a problem as well as a business opportunity in 1874, Kline reducing the price of portraits 'as a consequence of the Late Disastrous Flood’.
+[5]

 Kline’s studio name “River View Portrait Gallery” first appears in the Maitland Mercury in October 1874 [10] and remains until at least 1877.
 [7]